Maari (soundtrack): Release

 Sony Music purchased the audio rights of the film.
 It was announced that, the audio was initially slated to release on 25 May 2015, by the makers, however it was later announced by Balaji Mohan that the audio will release on 4 June 2015.
 The songs were released on 7 June 2015 at midnight.
 The theme music and the song teaser, was released on 16 July 2015.

 Reception

-Behindwoods.com gave the album 3 stars out of 5 and Called it "Style à la north Chennai !!."
-Karthik From Milliblog Stated "the soundtrack's best are Don’u Don’u, a captivating call-and-response duet featuring Anirudh and Alisha Thomas, and Oru vidha aasai, with a wonderfully articulated 80s swagger and Vineeth Sreenivasan in blistering form.
+Behindwoods gave the album 3 stars out of 5 and called it "Style à la north Chennai !!."
+Karthik from Milliblog stated "the soundtrack's best are Don’u Don’u, a captivating call-and-response duet featuring Anirudh and Alisha Thomas, and Oru vidha aasai, with a wonderfully articulated 80s swagger and Vineeth Sreenivasan in blistering form.
 So-So Maari, but for these two songs."
 Indiaglitz rated the album 3 out of 5, and gave a verdict "Hooks you Maari style!"
 Sify rated the album 3 out of 5, and stated that "Anirudh delivers a middling album that needs time to grow!"
 MusicAloud rated the album 7 out of 10, and stated that "Out-and-out dancy soundtrack from Anirudh.
 And an engaging one at that."
-BollywoodLife rated the album 3.5 out of 5 and summarised that "Packed with a series of foot tapping numbers, Maari album by Dhanush and Anirudh Ravichander is high on energy and has enough to keep you entertained.
-Having said that this album by DnA is not upto the high standards set by the music of 3 and VIP.
-Nevertheless, the songs are enjoyable and way better than the kind of music coming out these days."
-Sharanya CR from The Times of India, reviewed it as "The album sounds less Anirudh and more local."
+Sharanya CR from The Times of India reviewed it as "The album sounds less Anirudh and more local."